AmpersandTarski/documentation/tutorial/rap3.md

 ## Assignment

-1. Compile the script "Hawaii" in RAP3 and run it.
+1. Cut and past the script "[Hawaii.adl](https://github.com/AmpersandTarski/ampersand-models/blob/master/Hawaii/Hawaii.adl)" \(from GitHub\) and run it.
 The tutor will show you which sequence of clicks will make it work.
 In the remainder of this course you will compile and run your own scripts.
-2. Make some changes to "Hawaii" that you can compile and run.
+2. Try to understand what you see in the script by making changes to the program.
+Compile and run your changes, to learn by doing.
 Try for instance to register a teacher for each course.
-Demonstrate your changes to your peers.
+Discuss and demonstrate your changes to your peers.

+## What have you learned?

+After finishing your assignment, you have learned:

+* that specifying relations alone suffices to define the data structure of the "Hawaii" application, because there are only three relations in this example;
+* that a rule of the business, such as "A student who registers for a trip must have passed all subjects that are required for that trip." can be formalized in Ampersand.
+* a business rule can be used to constrain data in a database.
+* an information system may be seen as a system of relations and rules that governs data, supplemented by user-interfaces that give access to that data.a